 Trip highlights: whale sharks, shark action, manta rays, turtles, schooling fish & big pelagics

-Diving environment: advanced divers, beginner divers, cage diving, caverns, drift diving, healthy reefs, off the beaten track, very popular, wall diving, wreck diving
+Diving environment: advanced divers, beginner divers, healthy reefs, off the beaten track

 Day 1

-Days 2-7
+Core Days

 Cuba's Jardines de la Reina National Park encompasses a chain of 250 pristine coral and mangrove islands and it is also widely recognized to represent one of the healthiest marine ecosystems in the Caribbean.
-You will dive on pristine coral reefs and steep walls dropping from the reef crest into the deep, populated by large populations of fish including Goliath grouper weighing up to 400 lbs (180 kg), large schools of snappers, parrotfishes, eagle rays, sea turtles and much more.
+You will dive with Aggressor on pristine coral reefs and steep walls dropping from the reef crest into the deep, populated by large populations of fish including Goliath grouper weighing up to 400 lbs (180 kg), large schools of snappers, parrotfish, eagle rays, sea turtles and much more.
 Additionally, several species of sharks are commonly seen including silky, Caribbean reef, blacktip, lemon, hammerhead, and nurse sharks, plus the occasional whale shark.

 Expect up to 4 dives per day.
-During the week, Cuban specialists will host nightly discussions and presentations on the marine environment, conservation, and the importance of this magnificent ecosystem.
+During the week, Cuban specialists will host nightly discussions and presentations on the marine environment, conservation, and the importance of this magnificent marinre ecosystem.

 Day 8